Elasine/xmltojson/README.md

-convert one file format to other file format
+# convert one file format to other file format
-# xmltojson
+xmltojson.py
 convert xml to json
-# txttoxml
+txttoxml.py
 convert txt to xml